Lasting Legacy of George Soros: A Look at the Influence on History

 In October 2018, George Soros donated $2 million to the Wikimedia Foundation via the Wikimedia Endowment program.

-In a 2018 interview with The New York Times, Alex Soros, the son of George Soros, explained that his father fights for an open society because in a non-Jewish state, a Jew can only feel safe when other minorities are protected, which drives his philanthropy.
+In a 2018 interview, Alex Soros, George Soros's son, stated that his father fights for an open society because, in a non-Jewish state, a Jew can only feel safe when other minorities are protected, which drives his philanthropic activities.

 In January 2020, George Soros announced a $1 billion endowment donation at the World Economic Forum, establishing the Open Society University Network in partnership with Bard College and the Central European University.

-As of March 2020, Forbes magazine listed George Soros as the 162nd richest person in the world, with a net worth of $8.3 billion.
-He had also donated 64% of his original fortune through his Open Society Foundations.
+As of March 2020, Forbes magazine listed George Soros as the 162nd richest person in the world, with a net worth of $8.3 billion, and noted he has donated 64% of his original fortune.

 In July 2020, George Soros donated $100 million to Bard College, to strengthen and expand Bard's Center for Civic Engagement initiatives, and its leadership role as a founding partner of the Open Society University Network.

-July 2020: Soros Foundations announce grants for racial justice
+July 2020: Soros's Foundations plan grants for racial justice

 In July 2020, George Soros's Foundations announced plans to give $220 million in grants for racial justice groups, criminal justice reform and civic engagement.